MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 3. Switch to the :guilabel:`boxmanger` tab and set the :guilabel:`boxsize` to 37, as this gonna be the box size we will use for extraction later on.

-4. Press on the :guilabel:`⊕` symbol (upper left corner) to start the picking.

-5. Identify a potential reference, choose the slice so that its centered and pick it by clicking in the center of the particle.
+4. Identify a potential reference, choose the slice so that its centered and pick it by clicking in the center of the particle.
 Continue doing that until you think you have enough references

  .. note::